Community and Conservation Projects

 Pumping water for animals in and around Hwange to sustain impressive populations of elephants, buffalos, plains game, birds, lions...Maintaining solar and solar hybrid pumps is essential to Hwange's ecosystem and to surviving the annual dry seasons.

 Alleviating conflicts between humans and wildlife along the southern boundary of Hwange National Park and protect human wellbeing as well as wildlife through the Cobras Community Wildlife Protection Unit.

 Community Rhino Initiative

 Reintroducing white rhino onto communal land outside Hwange National Park with local communities as their custodians as a means of ensuring rhino conservation as well as socio-economic development within the communities

-Imvelo, the Water4Wildlife Trust, its partners and donors deliver a number of other projects, including supporting the local Ngamo Lions Soccer Academy.
+Imvelo, the Water4Wildlife Trust, its partners and donors deliver a number of other projects, including supporting the local Ngamo Lions Soccer Academy and establishing a Sewing Cooperative for local women.
 While there is an incredible amount of support going into different projects and areas, resulting in tremendous impacts, the needs are never ending.

 On behalf of the people and wildlife in and around Hwange, we are extremely grateful for all the ongoing support and hope that, despite complicated times, community and conservation efforts will be maintained.

 Find out how to donate to these important projects here

 If you'd like to partner with Imvelo or the Water4Wildlife Trust on any of its work, please contact Hannah here